 If you don’t want to jump through hoops, a rewards checking account may not be the best option; you may be better off with a high-interest savings account through either a traditional bank or an online bank.

-- Security concerns are the biggest thing that hold people back from banking online.
-But Consumer Reports Money Adviser claims that online banking may actually be safer than traditional banking because there’s no paper trail and because your transactions are digitally encrypted.
+Security concerns are the biggest thing that hold people back from banking online.
+But Consumer Reports Money Adviser claims that online banking may actually be safer than traditional banking because there is no paper trail and because your transactions are digitally encrypted.

 Here are some online banks to consider:

 In the comments, readers have also suggested Dollar Savings Direct (Savings Account 0.55% APY, $1000 minimum, no monthly fee.
-Rate as of November 19, 2014) and SmartyPig (1.00% APY in a special goal-oriented savings account with slightly different rules than most accounts.
-Rate as of November 19, 2014).
-For a more complete list, check out MoneyRates or BankRate.
-Here at GRS, we maintain a list of high-interest savings accounts that offer good rates and good security.
+Rate as of April 26, 2015) and SmartyPig (0.75% APY in a special goal-oriented savings account with slightly different rules than most accounts.
+Rate as of April 26, 2015).
+For a more complete list, check out our list of high-interest savings accounts that offer good rates and good security.